 Our online marketplace, operated by Niwodai Internet, may be deemed to be providing commercial Internet information services, which would require Niwodai Internet to obtain certain value-added telecommunications business license.
-See "Regulation-Regulations Relating to Internet Companies-Regulations on Value-Added Telecommunication Services."
-Furthermore, it is uncertain if Jiayin Finance and its subsidiaries will be required to obtain a separate operating license with respect to our mobile applications in addition to the value-added telecommunications business license.
+See "Item 4.
+Information on the Company-B. Business Overview-Regulation-Regulations Relating to Internet Companies-Regulations on Value-Added Telecommunication Services."
+Furthermore, it is uncertain if Jiayin Finance and its subsidiaries will be required to obtain a separate operating license with respect to our mobile applications in addition to the value-added telecommunications business.